zoltantoth0409/liferay-portal/readme/JAVADOC_SUBMISSION_PROCESS.markdown

 [here](https://github.com/liferay/com-liferay-apio-architect).
 You can check whether a module project is managed in an external subrepo by checking if it contains a `.gitrepo` file.
-If the file exists and contains the `mode = pull` declaration, changes should be submitted to its subrepo.
+If the file exists and contains the `mode = pull` declaration, changes should be submitted to the subrepo.